Ralph Rapson

 Ralph Rapson (September 13, 1914 – March 29, 2008) was Head of the School of Architecture at the University of Minnesota for 30 years.
-He was one of the world's oldest practicing architects at his death at age 93, and also one of the most prolific.
-He was the father of philanthropist Rip Rapson.
+He was an interdisciplinary designer, one of the world's oldest practicing architects at his death at age 93, and also one of the most prolific.
+His oldest son is the philanthropist Rip Rapson.

 Early life and education

 Rapson was born in Alma, Michigan with a deformed right arm that was amputated at birth; he learned to draw expertly with his left hand.
 He earned architecture degrees at the University of Michigan, and at the Cranbrook Academy of Art, where he studied under Eliel Saarinen.
 “Cranbrook was a very exciting, dynamic place where I met and worked with guys like Charlie Eames, Harry Bertoia, and Harry Weese,” Rapson said.

 As a young architect, Rapson worked for the Saarinen architectural office from 1940 to 1941.
 He moved to Chicago in 1941, where he worked with George Fred Keck and others.